 The Right Questions to Ask When You Miss the Goal by Michelle Myers, She Works HIS Way

 A goal without a plan is just a wish.― Antoine de Saint-Exupéry

 To live an intentional life we can make goals.
 But without a plan, it simply won’t happen.
 Something I’ve learned the hard way.
-And that is the topic of the next post in this series: prayerful planning.
-And if you missed it, check out Part 1 of this series: An Intentional Year: Choose One Word.
+You can learn how in How to Make a Plan for a More Successful Year.